kamilfb/mqtt-spy/mqtt-spy/README.md

-The following documents the origin of all graphics (images) used in mqtt-spy.
+The following documents the origin of all graphics (images/icons) used in mqtt-spy.
 All can be found in src/main/resources/images.

 Oxygen Icons (GNU Lesser General Public License):